estelsmith/cartographer/README.md

 References are classes used by the mapper to to retrieve or store field data in an object or array.
 The mapper currently supports array, object mutator, and object property references.

+Reference classes are not typically used directly unless you are manually creating field mappings.

 Array References
 ----------------
 The ```ArrayReference``` class tells the mapper that you wish to access data contained within the top level of an